Skip to Main Content

 Rosenstein-Rodan Prize

-The Institute for Economic Development of the Department of Economics is pleased to announce the Call for 2023 Rosenstein-Rodan Essay submissions in memory of Professor Paul Rosenstein-Rodan.
-A prize of $1800 will be awarded to the best research paper(s) in development economics or related field submitted by a PhD student at Boston University.
+The Institute for Economic Development of the Department of Economics is pleased to announce the Call for 2024 Rosenstein-Rodan Essay submissions, in memory of Professor Paul Rosenstein-Rodan.
+A monetary prize will be awarded to the best research paper(s) in development economics or related field submitted by a PhD student at Boston University.

 Eligibility